achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 ### Knock-Out Blows
 *From PEG's Deadlands Noir*

-An unexpected chop from a pistol or blackjack is never a pleasant experience.
-When a character takes enough damage to be Shaken or worse from some goon who has The Drop on him (see Savage Worlds), he has to make a Vigor roll against the total damage or be knocked unconscious.
-If the hero Soaks all the wounds from the damage, he doesn’t have to worry about getting cold-cocked.
-A character who is knocked unconscious in this manner remains out for at least the remainder of the scene, or possibly longer if it’s dramatically appropriate.
-What happens during that time is up to the GM.
+When a character takes
+enough damage to be Shaken or worse from an opponent who has The Drop on him (see Savage Worlds), he has to make a Vigor roll against the total damage or be knocked unconscious.
+If the character Soaks all the wounds from the damage, he is unaffected.
+A character who is knocked unconscious in this manner is out for at least the remainder of the scene, or possibly longer (GM discretion); what happens during that time is up to the GM.

 ### Stunts
 *From Adamant Entertainment's "Thrilling Tales of Adventure"*

-Any character who attempts a stunt action should be rewarded with a benny.
+Any character who attempts a stunt action deserves  a benny.
 A stunt
 action is any action which